Course objectives and method

 - The MS Excel files of the three exercises (Transportation - Assignment - Routing) discussed on the slides can be downloaded here.
 I strongly recommend the Powerco example.
 It's interesting!

-- The eigth extra exercises (4 x LP and 4 x IP) can be downloaded from this page.
+- The eight extra exercises (4 x LP and 4 x IP) can be downloaded from this page.

 Session on group case study